MylesShannon/SpecCheck/README.md

-# QuickJot  |  "Making it quick"
+# SpecCheck

-## This is an AngularJS front-end demonstrting the usage of a cross-origin Laravel back-end JSON API found at [(php|rails).mylesshannon.me](https://github.com/MylesShannon/php.mylesshannon.me)
+## This is an AngularJS front-end working along side a NodeJS & Express API

 ### Acquiring required libraries and dependencies for compiling src
 ```sh